A Remark on Random Vectors and Irreducible Representations: Proof of theorem 1.1

 \begin{corollary} Let $ V $ be a space of a real irreducible exact $n$-dimensional representation of a finite group $G$.
 Then for any $ v \in S(V) $

 \end{corollary}

 Proof.
 The Haar measure on a finite group $G$ is a point-mass measure that assigns equal probabilities $ 1/|G|, $ to all $ g \in G $, where $|G|$ denotes the order of the group.
 Hence, if a stationary subgroup $G_v$ of a unit vector $ v \in S(V) $ is trivial, the corresponding orbital measure $ \mu $ is given by $ \mu( gv) = 1/|G| $ for all $ g \in G $.
-Since our representation is exact, its space $V$ contains a \emph{principal} orbit of length $ |G| $, actually, the set of principal orbits is everywhere dense in $V$ (cf. e.g. \cite{Bredon}).
-If a principal orbit of $G$ passes through $v \in S(V) $ then the above formula is precisely a discrete analogue of Corollary 5.
-Moreover, the same formula should be valid for orbits of any type, because any orbit is a limit of a sequence of principal orbits.
+Since our representation is exact, the space $V$ contains a \emph{principal orbit} of length $ |G| $, actually, the set of principal orbits is everywhere dense in $V$ (cf. e.g. \cite{Bredon}).
+If a principal orbit of $G$ passes through $v \in S(V) $ then (2.11) is precisely a discrete analogue of Corollary 2.7.
+Moreover, any orbit is a limit of a sequence of principal orbits and therefore the same formula (2.11) is valid in general. \begin{remark} It well may be that Theorem 1.1 itself is a consequence of orthogonality relations (cf. Corollary 2.5).
+One can deduce (2.9) from (2.10) and then use an appropriate covering of an invariant probability space by tubular neighborhoods of principal orbits (at least for nice probability subspaces $ \mathcal{U} \subset S(V)$, cf. e.g. \cite{Bredon}) \end{remark} We conclude this section with two concrete numerical examples.